-This is the newcomer to river cruising, by the ocean-cruise line superstar, Crystal Cruises.
+This is a relative newcomer to river cruising, by the ocean-cruise line superstar, Crystal Cruises.
 Four of the new ultra-luxury river yachts host 84 or 110 guests and boast a Palm Court with dance floor and glass-domed roof.
-The Crystal Mozart—the largest river cruise boat on European waters—will have a capacity of 160.
-We are confident that the world’s most awarded luxury cruise line will continue its tradition of providing a superior experience on the rivers of Europe.
+The Crystal Mozart—the largest river cruise boat on European waters—has a capacity of 160.
+It is wonderful to have the world’s most awarded luxury cruise line providing a superior experience on the rivers of Europe.

 Hurtigruten takes travelers closer to the polar wilderness and natural wonders primarily of Norway, Iceland and Antarctica.
 In a relaxed and informal atmosphere, they provide authentic travel experiences where cruisers don’t just visit the world, but become part of the local communities and landscapes.

 Being all-inclusive isn't the main thing that sets Uniworld apart; rather, it's the decor.
 Every ship is individually decorated, and none of them looks like the floating version of a Hilton business hotel.
 Some of them are drop-dead gorgeous.
 Because each ship is different, you may have your favorites, but if you appreciate good interior design and attention to detail, you owe it to yourself to check out Uniworld.
 In addition to that, you are likely to be astounded by the level of service.

 Oceania is near and dear to our heart.
 In addition to having some of the most beautiful ships on the water, they are reputed to have the best food at sea.
 We can tell you the food is superb.